-- o Any other individual for whom release is appropriate. - 2.
-Order the Governor and all relevant state agencies to undertake specific measures to reduce the number of juveniles detained in state custody. - 3.
-Order the Governor and all relevant state agencies to adhere to the CDC's Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities. - 4.
-Order the Governor and all relevant state agencies to submit for the Court's review a plan for each detainment facility to provide adequate measures for the prevention of the spread of the SARS-COV-2 virus; adequate screening and treatment of people showing symptoms of COVID-19 in accordance with contemporary standards of care; adequate medical personnel and equipment for the provision of care, including oxygen assistance equipment and ventilators for incarcerated persons in the event of an outbreak; and compliance with health officials' recommendations for all those who are detained, employed, or visiting. - 5.
-Order all courts to immediately take all actions within their power to reduce the populations of the jails and prisons, including but not limited to, releasing as many people as possible who are the highest risk, as defined by the guidance from the CDC, including individuals who are above the age of 60, or those with chronic illnesses or disabilities, or who are pregnant, unless their continued confinement is necessary to prevent an imminent and serious threat to public safety. - 6.
-Order all courts to expedite individualized determinations of suitability for release consistent with public health and public safety, and to consider the serious health risks posed by detention to the defendant, other incarcerated individuals, and the community in probation detention hearings, bail determination and reconsideration hearings, and dangerousness hearings. - 7.
-Order all courts to cease new admissions to the system unless necessary to address an imminent and serious threat to public safety, including vacating all bench warrants and ceasing to issue new bench warrants for failures to appear or failures to pay outstanding fees and fines. - 8.
-Order courts to suspend all probation, parole, or pretrial conditions whose adherence would require the individual to violate the CDC's social distancing or self-quarantine instructions.

-9. Appoint an expert or Special Master to make recommendations to this Court, the Governor, and the lower courts regarding how many and which individuals to order released so as to ensure that the number of individuals remaining in custody can be housed consistently with CDC Guidance on best practices to prevent the spread of COVID-19, including the requirement that prisoners be able to maintain six feet of space between them.
+- 1. Order all circuit and district courts to immediately take all actions within their power to mitigate the spread of COVID-19 in jails and prisons, including but not limited to, releasing as many people as possible who are the highest risk, as defined by the guidance from the CDC, including individuals who are above the age of 60, or those with chronic illnesses or disabilities, or who are pregnant, unless their continued confinement is necessary to prevent an imminent and serious threat to public safety. - 2.
+Order all circuit and district courts to expedite individualized determinations of suitability for release consistent with public health and public safety, and to consider the serious health risks posed by detention to the defendant, other incarcerated individuals, and the community in probation detention hearings, bail determination and reconsideration hearings, and dangerousness hearings. - 3.
+Order all circuit and district courts to cease new admissions to the system unless necessary to address an imminent and serious threat to public safety, including vacating all bench warrants and ceasing to issue new bench warrants for failures to appear or failures to pay outstanding fees and fines. - 4.
+Order all circuit and district courts to suspend all probation, parole, or pretrial conditions whose adherence would require the individual to violate the CDC's social distancing or self-quarantine instructions. - 5.
+Appoint an expert or Special Master to make recommendations to this Court and the circuit and district courts on COVID-19 issues, including how many and which individuals to consider for release so as to ensure that the number of individuals remaining in custody can be housed consistently with CDC Guidance on best practices to prevent the spread of COVID-19, such as the requirement that prisoners be able to maintain six feet of space between them.

-Outbreaks in our prisons will imperil the lives of incarcerated people, but they will also endanger correctional officers and medical staff, their families, and their communities as staff cycle through the facilities.
+Outbreaks in our jails and prisons will imperil the lives of incarcerated people, but they will also endanger correctional officers and medical staff, their families, and their communities as staff cycle through the facilities.
 The more people who contract the virus, the more treatment that will be needed.
-Failure to address the spread of the virus in jails will undermine the effectiveness of government-mandated measures to contain the spread of the virus.
+Failure to address the spread of the virus in jails and prisons will undermine the effectiveness of government-mandated measures to contain the spread of the virus.
 Prison outbreaks imperil us all.
-10 However, if taken immediately, these emergency measures will mitigate the spread of COVID-19 among and beyond the incarcerated population.
+However, if taken immediately, these emergency measures will mitigate the spread of COVID-19 among and beyond the incarcerated population.
 These measures will keep the wheels of justice turning and save lives.
-11
+12